-A few mL of MCU-16-1317-1318-1319 was digested and analyzed for total mercury by the CVAA method.
-The CV-AA method detected 32.6 \pm 6.5 ug/g{solvent} of mercury (or 27.0 ug/mL{solvent} at 25 °C).
-The XRF method also detected a concentration of 20.0 \pm 4.0 ug/g{solvent} of mercury (or 16.5 ug/mL{solvent} at 25 °C) of the undigested MCU-16-1317-1318-1319 sample.
-The average of both methods is 26.3 \pm 5.3 ug/g{solvent} of mercury.
+A few milliliters of MCU-16-1363-1364-1365 was digested and analyzed for total mercury by the CVAA method.
+The CV-AA method detected a total mercury concentration of 26.0 ug/g{solvent} of mercury.
+The XRF method also detected a concentration of 28.0 ug/g{solvent} of mercury of the undigested MCU-16-1363-1364-1365 sample.
+The average of both methods is 27 ± 5.4 ug/g{solvent} of mercury (or 22.3 ug/mL{solvent} at 25°C).

-The difference between the CVAA and XRF results is beyond their analytical uncertainties and a second review of the data is currently in process.
-Regardless of which result is true, this level of mercury is significantly higher than the solubility of metallic Hg in dodecane (\sim 3 ppm)8, implying that other solubility-enhancing mechanisms are at play (for example extraction by an extractant or sorption on trapped solids) or a more soluble form of mercury is present (organo-mercury like ethyl or dimethyl mercury).
-Organo-mercury compounds were recently detected in Tank 22H.9 For 200 gallons of solvent (757.1 L) and assuming a density of 0.827 g/mL, the solvent could contain a total of 16 ± 3 g of mercury (based on the average of the two measurements).
+This level of mercury is significantly higher than the solubility of metallic Hg in dodecane (\sim 3 ppm)7, implying that other solubility-enhancing mechanisms are at play (for example extraction by an extractant or sorption on trapped solids) or a more soluble form of mercury is present (organo-mercury like ethyl or dimethyl mercury).
+Organo-mercury compounds were recently detected in Tank 22H.8 For 200 gallons of solvent (757.1 L) and assuming a density of 0.826 g/mL, the solvent could contain a total of 16.9 \pm 3.4 g of mercury (based on the average of the two measurements).
 A comparison of this measurement with previous months confirms a positive trend in the mercury concentration in the solvent (data is shown in Fig. 6).
 Please note all the XRF data since November were renormalized and compensated for solvent density variation in this report.
 Thus, these values differ (slightly lower values) from previous reports.
-The positive trend in Fig. 6 might be due to a higher mercury concentration in Salt Batch 9 (Tank 49H).
+The positive trend in Fig. 6 might be due to a higher mercury concentration in Salt Batches 8 and 9 (Tank 49H).
+Also higher levels of total mercury (~109 ppm) were observed in Tank 50H third and fourth quarters surveillance samples.10